 The Complete Travel Guide to Queenstown, New Zealand

-Location: Secondmost southern region of the South Island in Central Otago
+Queenstown is located in the second-most southern region of the South Island of New Zealand, Central Otago.

-How to get to Queenstown: Queenstown has its own airport with an international and domestic terminal.
+Queenstown has its own airport with an international and domestic terminal, with regular flights from Auckland and Christchurch.
 Car rental is available from the airport – see The Best Car Rental Companies in Queenstown.
 Queenstown is also well-connected to the rest of the South Island by road, being on the main bus route, which you can find more information about in Bus Networks in New Zealand.

 What to Do in Queenstown